RomellKP/Applied-Machine-Learning/README.md

 ## Project 5: CIFAR-10 Convolutional Neural Network Classifier 🌠

   ### Description:
   Implements and compares several convolutional neural networks using PyTorch to classify images from the CIFAR-10 dataset.
-The CIFAR-10 dataset contains60,000 32x32 color images accross 10 object categories, used for benchmarking computer cision models.
+The CIFAR-10 dataset contains 60,000 32x32 color images accross 10 object categories, used for benchmarking computer cision models.